Wellbeing

 It is also important to have a work-life balance that works for you.
 For some people, this may be a typical 9-5 workday, whereas for others they may work better in the morning, or in the evening.
 Some with disabilities may find it more difficult to work a traditional work day, and those with caring responsibilities may have their work day dictated to them around these responsibilities.
 There should be open, clear communication between you and your supervisors to ensure that you are on the same page when it comes to your work day and that expectations are met on both sides.

 Please note that, as a PGR, you are entitled to annual leave too.
-Total entitlement will be different at each partner institution, but the UKRI Terms & Conditions states “reasonable holidays, a minimum of 30 days to a maximum of eight weeks per year to include public holidays is recommended and should be allowed for by Supervisors (pro rata for part time students)”.
+Total entitlement will be different at each partner institution, but the UKRI Terms & Conditions states “reasonable paid holidays, a minimum of 30 days to a maximum of eight weeks per year to include public holidays is recommended and should be allowed for by Supervisors (pro rata for part time students)”.

 If you are finding things difficult, please ask for help.
 Whilst sensitive to issues that may arise during a studentship, SUPER does not have the necessary expertise or resources to provide dedicated health and wellbeing support.
 The first point of contact if you are concerned about your health and wellbeing is your host institution, who have dedicated resources and professional services.* Use the links below to access these and find further information for each of the SUPER DTP partner institutions: